By B. Lynn Gordon

 To make crossbreeding work for your operation, keep it simple by choosing a system that will work within your resources and managerial ability.
 Build a plan with attainable goals and stick to it.

-B. Lynn Gordon is a freelance writer from Brookings, S.D.
+Gordon is a freelance agricultural writer and regular contributor to BEEF from Sioux Falls, S.D.